 This table describes the fees and expenses you may pay if you buy, hold, and sell shares of the fund.
 You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$50,000 in the John Hancock family of funds.
 Intermediaries may have different policies and procedures regarding the availability of front-end sales charge waivers or contingent deferred sales charge (CDSC) waivers (See Appendix 1 - Intermediary sales charge waivers, which includes information about specific sales charge waivers applicable to the intermediaries identified therein).
 Although the fund does not impose any sales charges on Class I shares, you may pay commissions to your broker on your purchases and sales of Class I shares, which are not reflected in the table and example below.
-More information about these and other discounts is available from your financial professional and on pages 18 to 19 of the prospectus under "Sales charge reductions and waivers" or pages 167 to 170 of the fund's Statement of Additional Information under "Sales Charges on Class A and Class C Shares."
+More information about these and other discounts is available from your financial professional and on pages 19 to 21 of the prospectus under "Sales charge reductions and waivers" or pages 133 to 136 of the fund's Statement of Additional Information under "Sales Charges on Class A and Class C Shares."

-Shareholder fees (%) (fees paid directly from your investment) Α С 1 R2 R4 R6 Maximum front-end sales charge (load) on purchases, as a % of purchase price 5.00 None None None None None Maximum deferred sales charge (load) as a % of purchase or sale price, whichever is less 1.00 (on certain purchases, including those of \$1 million or more) 1.00 None None None None Small account fee (for fund account balances under \$1,000) (\$) 20 20 None None None None Annual fund operating expenses (%) (expenses that you pay each year as a percentage of the value of investment) your A С 1 R2 R4 R6 Management fee 0.73 0.73 0.73 0.73 0.73 0.73 Distribution and service (Rule 12b-1) fees 0.25 1.00 0.00 0.25 0.25 0.00 Other expenses Service plan fee 0.00 0.00 0.00 0.25 1 0.10 1 0.00 Additional other expenses 0.28 0.28 0.28 0.17 0.17 0.17 Total other expenses 0.28 0.28 0.28 0.42 0.27 0.17 Total annual fund operating expenses 1.26 2.01 1.01 1.40 1.25 0.90 Contractual expense reimbursement 2 -0.01 -0.01 -0.01 -0.01 -0.11 3 -0.01 Total annual fund operating expenses after expense reimbursements 1.25 2.00 1.00 1.39 1.14 0.89
+Shareholder fees (%) (fees paid directly from your investment) Α 1 R6 Maximum front-end sales charge (load) on purchases, as a % of purchase price 5.00 None None Maximum deferred sales charge (load) as a % of purchase or sale price, whichever is less 1.00 (on certain purchases, including those of \$1 million or more) None None Small account fee (for fund account balances under \$1,000) (\$) 20 None None Annual fund operating expenses (%) (expenses that you pay each year as a percentage of the value of your investment) А 1 R6 Management fee 0.85 0.85 0.85 Distribution and service (Rule 12b-1) fees 0.25 0.00 0.00 Other expenses 0.20 0.201 0.08 Total annual fund operating expenses 1.30 1.05 0.93 Contractual expense reimbursement -0.01 -0.01 -0.01 Total annual fund operating expenses after expense reimbursements 1.29 1.04 0.92

-- 1 "Service plan fee" has been restated to reflect maximum allowable fees. - 2 The advisor contractually agrees to waive a portion of its management fee and/or reimburse expenses for the fund and certain other John Hancock funds according to an asset level breakpoint schedule that is based on the aggregate net assets of all the funds participating in the waiver or reimbursement.
+- 1 "Other expenses" have been restated from fiscal year amounts to reflect current fees and expenses. - 2 The advisor contractually agrees to waive a portion of its management fee and/or reimburse expenses for the fund and certain other John Hancock funds according to an asset level breakpoint schedule that is based on the aggregate net assets of all the funds participating in the waiver or reimbursement.
 This waiver is allocated proportionally among the participating funds.
 During its most recent fiscal year, the fund's reimbursement amounted to 0.01% of the fund's average daily net assets.
-This agreement expires on July 31, 2022, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time. - 3 The distributor contractually agrees to limit its Rule 12b-1 fees for Class R4 shares to 0.15%.
-This agreement expires on December 31, 2021, unless renewed by mutual agreement of the fund and the distributor based upon a determination that this is appropriate under the circumstances at that time.
+This agreement expires on July 31, 2022, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time.